bcgov/design-system/styles/Icons/icons.md

 Iconography uses images and symbols to represent an idea visually.
 They communicate a message and should be distinct and informative.

 ## Implementation
-The design system supports using the Font Awesome icon library to include in your application.
+The design system supports using the Font Awesome icon library.
+Use these icons in your application by:

-To include the Font Awesome library in your application you can:
-*	Add the library through the [Font Awesome CDN](https://fontawesome.com/start)
+*	Adding the library through the [Font Awesome CDN](https://fontawesome.com/start)
-*	Host the [font library locally](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself) in your project source files
+*	Hosting the [font library locally](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself) in your project source files
-*	Use npm if you are using [Vue](https://fontawesome.com/how-to-use/on-the-web/using-with/vuejs), [Angular](https://fontawesome.com/how-to-use/on-the-web/using-with/angular), or [React](https://fontawesome.com/how-to-use/on-the-web/using-with/angular) components
+*	Using npm if you are using [Vue](https://fontawesome.com/how-to-use/on-the-web/using-with/vuejs), [Angular](https://fontawesome.com/how-to-use/on-the-web/using-with/angular), or [React](https://fontawesome.com/how-to-use/on-the-web/using-with/angular) components

 ## Design Guidance
 *	Icons should be used sparingly throughout the application to provide clarity and reduce cognitive load on users.